Associate Professor (Telecommunications)

 Office Engineering Block, Z303.

-During the following times I should be in my office and no prior email is required:
+Thursday and Friday from 10 am until noon, I should be in my office, and no prior email is required.

 My teaching profile includes the following courses: